-One of the characteristic features of a market economy is the competition between most businesses.
-When summing up the work, the most important financial indicator is profit.
-Its positive dynamics, along with other economic indicators, indicate the effectiveness of the business entity.
-The further development is influenced by choice of ways of profit distribution, which remains in the hands of the owners of the enterprise.
+One of the characteristics of a market economy is the competition between businesses, and the most important financial indicator for a business is profit.
+The forces that stimulate growth, along with other economic indicators, show the business entity’s efficiency.
+Further development is influenced by how profit distribution is undertaken.
+This is in the hands of the enterprise’s owners.

-Before answering the question of what are retained earnings, it is necessary to take into account those obligations that arise before the company after receiving income.
+Before we speak about what retained earnings are, it is necessary to consider the obligations a company has before even receiving income.
 The first such obligation is income tax.
-This required payment is withdrawn from the amount of gross income almost in the first place, turning the money received into net profit.
+This mandatory payment is taken from the company’s gross income.

-After that, the shareholders of the company receive their share from the net profit amount, the so-called dividends.
-Dividends can turn a profit into a loss, especially if the company is in poor condition.
-And, finally, the remaining part of the capital will be referred to as retained earnings that will be spent in several possible ways.
+After that, the company’s shareholders receive their shares from the net profit amount, the so-called dividends.
+Dividends can turn a profit into a loss, especially if the company is struggling.
+Finally, the remaining part of the capital will be referred to as retained earnings.
+These can be spent in several ways.

-Retained earnings of the organization very often act as an indicator of the profitability of the company, as well as its attractiveness to investors.
-They are calculated on an accrual basis at the end of each specified reporting period.
-Retained earnings, or rather, its accounting is an essential factor in the preparation of the reports.
-As a result, this may affect a category such as dividends and the number of shareholders.
+An organization’s retained earnings are often a good indicator of its profitability, as well as its attractiveness to investors.
+They are calculated on an accrual basis at the end of each reporting period.
+Proper accounting of retained earnings is an essential factor in the preparation of reports.
+This may affect categories such as dividends and the number of shareholders.

 What Impacts Retained Earnings?

-Retained earnings are part of the net income that was not paid as dividends but was retained by the company to reinvest in business development or pay off debt
+So what are retained earnings?
+In short, retained earnings are the portion of net income that was not paid out as dividends but was retained by the company to reinvest in business development or pay off debt.

-obligations.
-In the company’s balance sheet, its value is indicated under shareholder’s equity.
+Retained earnings on the balance sheet are listed under shareholder’s equity.
 The formula for calculating retained earnings is as follows: